We get so many forms each September. Can I fill out one set for both my kids?

 How does PS3 pay for all its wonderful enrichment programs, like clay and music?

-On the tour, I heard about the scientist-and-artist-in-residence program.
+On the tour, I heard about the scientist-and-artist-in-residence (SAIR) program.
 What is it?

 The PS 3 curriculum has a committed focus on the arts and sciences not only as subject areas, but as ways of learning.
 This philosophy goes way beyond offering enrichment classes.
 A project-based approach integrates music, dance, clay, drama, etc., into all aspects of classroom life in order to create independent thinkers.
 The PTA-sponsored scientist-and-artist-in-residence program is designed to give classroom teachers the necessary funding to bring in a teaching artist or scientist to enhance their individual classroom curricula.